Skip to main content

 Unity in Action

-We support whānau, hapū, iwi, and communities to unite toward a shared purpose, tailoring each engagement to reflect their unique needs and aspirations
+We support whānau, hapū, iwi, and communities unite around a shared purpose, designing each engagement to reflect their unique needs and aspirations

 AraHina facilitator presenting to a group during a wānanga, guiding discussion on Māori-centred strategy planning.